-The first piece in the programme comes from the award-winning Spanish choreographer Marcos Morau, whose previous work for NDCWales, Tundra, was a sure hit.
-Now Morau authors Waltz.
+The first piece in the programme, Waltz, comes from the award-winning Spanish choreographer Marcos Morau, whose previous work for NDCWales, Tundra, Culture Whisper enjoyed a lot back in 2019.

 Where | The Place, 17 Duke's Road, London, WC1H 9PY | MAP |